helenzhou6/digit-classifier/README.md

 # Digit Classifier

-Application for Machine Learning Institute program.

-Objective: Build a MNIST digit Classifier.
+Objective: Build a MNIST digit Classifier (as part of the application for the Machine Learning Institute program.).
 See https://programme.mlx.institute/interview/project

-⚠️ **Disclaimer**: This codebase is a Proof of Concept, completed over 4 days!
+⚠️ **DISCLAIMER**: This codebase is a Proof of Concept, completed over 4 days (see daily log below)!
 It is not production level code or deployment.
 Read it at your own risk 😉 ⚠️

 ## See it in action

-The public URL isn't always up and running since AWS EC2 instances aren't cheap (especially over time!)
+The public URL isn't always up and running since AWS EC2 instances aren't _that_ cheap (especially over time!).
+Public URL:

-Here's evidence of it running:
+Here's some screenshots to evidence it running:

 - Where an AWS EC2 instance is up and running, with the public IP address highlighted:

 ![EC2 instance](https://github.com/user-attachments/assets/81802fb0-0840-4f50-a4c0-7b58eebf483c)

 - Going to the port 8500 of the public IP:

 ![Access](https://github.com/user-attachments/assets/4db00d4f-42f9-432b-b7de-185767c37bf5)

-- See how it updates the postgreSQL database with an entry
+- See how it updates the postgreSQL database with an entry:

 ![Update](https://github.com/user-attachments/assets/e5480dbb-a8ee-4c72-8a54-274a9dab7fe0)

+## Architecture
+- Python codebase, split into the different apps (the frontend, database and model).
+Code is under src/
+    - **frontend**: generates the frontend where the user can draw a 0-9 digit, and see what the model predicted digit is with confidence level.
+User can input feedback (the 'true' digit), and see all feedback records
+    - **Database service/API**: used to store the feedback records
+    - **Model service/API**: has the machine learning model, trained and tested on the MNIST dataset.
+- poetry as the package manager.
+The packages are split into what is required for each app:
+    - **frontend**: streamlit used
+    - **Database service/API**: uses a postgreSQL database, and fastapi + uvicorn for the API interface that the frontend can interact with
+    - **Model service/API**: uses pytorch to train and test a model. fastapi + uvicorn for the API interface that the frontend can interact with
+- Dockerfiles for each app to build and deploy, and docker compose for a multi-container setup
+- AWS (with EC2 instance launced) used to host and allow public IP access

 ## Dev - running the app locally